The Vermont Statutes Online

 (ii) on the day the citation and penalty become final under subsection (a) of this section.

-(2) The employer shall have 20 days after the receipt of the notice to notify the Commissioner that he or she wishes to appeal the Commissioner’s citation or the proposed penalty.
-If, within 20 days from the receipt of the notification issued by the Commissioner, the employer fails to notify the Commissioner that he or she intends to appeal, the citation and assessment, as proposed, shall be deemed a final order of the Review Board and not subject to review by any court or agency.
+(2) The employer shall have 20 days after the receipt of the notice to notify the Commissioner that the employer wishes to appeal the Commissioner’s citation or the proposed penalty.
+If, within 20 days after receipt of the notification issued by the Commissioner, the employer fails to notify the Commissioner that the employer intends to appeal, the citation and assessment, as proposed, shall be deemed a final order of the Review Board and not subject to review by any court or agency.

 (c) If an employer notifies the Commissioner that the employer intends to contest a citation issued under section 225 of this title, or if, within 20 days after the issuance of a citation under section 225 of this title, any employee or representative of employees files a notice with the Commissioner alleging that the period of time fixed in the citation for the abatement of the violation is unreasonable, the Commissioner shall immediately advise the Review Board of the notification and the Review Board shall afford an opportunity for a hearing.
 Unless a notice is timely filed, the proposed penalty and, in appropriate cases, the citation shall be deemed a final order of the Review Board not subject to review by any court or agency.